bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/offences.md

 ### Nissaggiya Pācittiya 23 (‘kept tonics’)<a id="np-23"></a>

-'Idaṃ me bhante bhesajjaṃ sattāhātikkantaṃ nissaggiyaṃ.
-Imāhaṃ āyasmato nissajjāmi.'
+'Idaṁ me bhante bhesajjaṁ sattāhātikkantaṁ nissaggiyaṁ.
+Imāhaṁ āyasmato nissajjāmi.'

 '*This tonic, ven. sir, which has passed beyond the seven-day (limit), is to be